Home Page

 Queen Victoria

 Queen Victoria: A Personal History by Christopher Hibbert.
-Biography by an entertaining author.
-It focuses on Victoria's character and her relationships with her husband, children, and the politicians who directed her government.
-The author also evaluates Victoria's controversial relationship with Scottish servant John Brown.
+This biography focuses on Victoria's character and her relationships with her husband, children, and politicians.

 Queen Victoria by Walter L. Arnstein.
 This biography explores neglected aspects of Victoria's life, including her religious views and her political initiatives.